ymotongpoo/aqd-workshop/workshop/03-sandbox.md

 **Project workspace**

+You can use Amazon Q Developer Workspace Index to index your project workspace, which enables all the files within your projects to be accessable as context.
+This is useful if you need to refer to multiple files when asking a question.

-If you are wanting to work in a project (for example Python) but have a lot of other code in your workspace (perhaps because you are working in a mono repo environment) the responses you can get from Amazon Q may not be what you expect.
+One thing to be aware of though if you are using a mono repo.
+If you are wanting to work in a project (for example Python) but have a lot of other code in your workspace the responses you can get from Amazon Q may not be what you expect.
 You might get Javascript or Python despite the project you are working in being in the other language.
 The best way to tackle this is to try and setup your IDE so that it is just working in a subfolder of your mono repo and avoid files within your local workspace that are a distraction.

 **Customisation**